Jumpsuits For Joy

 The late 1960s and 1970s was when the jumpsuit really captured the imaginations of the styling, shaking off its military heritage and flinging its glittery sequinned self onto the floors of hedonistic New York discos.
 And it wasn't just the girls - the likes of Elvis were showing how the guys could embrace a little Saturday night fever in a body-con one-piece.

+The label that did the most for the jumpsuit was undoubtedly Halston.
+The American designer famed for his lean lines and minimalist designs had taken New York by storm, and the flowing fluid jumpsuit was one of his most iconic silhouettes.
 By 1980, the jumpsuit had reached a zenith, with the American designer Geoffrey Beene calling it “the ballgown of the next century”.
-That called the top of the market for the jumpsuit and so it quietly made its exit from the glamour of public life, only to re-emerge once again in the early 2000s in a more serious and sophisticated guise.
+That called the top of the market for the jumpsuit as it quietly made its exit from the glamour of public life, only to re-emerge once again in the early 2000s in a more serious and sophisticated guise.

-Roll on to 2021 and Favourbrook has picked up the jumpsuit baton, creating five crepe styles notable for their elegance and femininity.
+Roll on to 2024 and Favourbrook has picked up the jumpsuit baton, creating four summer styles notable for their elegance and femininity.
 Extremely easy to wear, flattering on the figure, and very versatile, our jumpsuits can be worn in a casual way or can also be accessorised to look more dressy.
-Whichever way you wear them, our jumpsuits are the perfect option for a sophisticated autumn look.
-They are also very chic paired with our silk Westminster coats
+Whichever way you wear them, our jumpsuits are the perfect option for a sophisticated summer look.

 Shop Jumpsuits